el-hoffer/velo-mc-refarch/docs/4-gcp.md

 NSD's via edge should leverage redundant VPN tunnels to GCP Cloud VPN gateways from all internet facing interfaces.
 In the GCP Cloud VPN configuration, select the "Create a pair of VPN Tunnels" High Availability configuration as depicted in the single private cloud diagram below.

-For NSD via gateway, check the "Redundant VeloCloud Cloud VPN" option to enable maximum resiliency by creating dual redunant tunnels from both a primary and secondary cloud gateway, resulting in a total of 4 tunnels as depicted in the multiple private cloud/multiple VPC option below.
+For NSD via gateway, check the "Redundant VeloCloud Cloud VPN" option to enable maximum resiliency by creating dual redundant tunnels from both a primary and secondary cloud gateway, resulting in a total of 4 tunnels as depicted in the multiple private cloud/multiple VPC option below.

 For regions with a single private cloud, the GCP Cloud VPN can be configured directly in the VPC that houses the GCVE Private Cloud as pictured below.
 <figure markdown>